Neckbreaker: Straitjacket neck breaker slam

 Similar to a neck breaker slam, this move sees the attacking wrestler back to back with the wrestler they plan to attack.
 The attacker then grabs the opponents wrists and wraps the opponents arms around their neck.
 The attacking wrestler then holds the wrists or arms of the opponent, proceeding to pull the arm or hands down to the mat.
 The opponent and attacking wrestler both land on their backs side to side, with the opponent taking full impact of the move.
 This move was popularized by Gail Kim who used it as a finisher in the early years of her career in TNA and proceeded to make it a signature move of hers after her second run in WWE.

 Inverted facelock neckbreaker slam

 This is a move in which a wrestler places their opponent in an inverted facelock and then pivots 180°, catching the opponent's head with their free arm (or both arms) and then dropping down onto their back so that both wrestlers are in a supine position, as in a neckbreaker slam.
 This move is also known as a "Reverse Twist of Fate".Used by Reby Sky.

 Overdrive

+Also known as the leg-assisted swinging neckbreaker.
 This is a version of a swinging neckbreaker where the attacking wrestler would use a leg rather than hands to perform the twist.
 With the opponent bent forwards (presumes the opponent is spun around, neck landing on the inside of the wrestler's knee.
 Used by MVP as the Playmaker.
 Randy Orton used this in OVW and his early WWE career as the Ozone.